elicia4/linux_notes/commands/tr.md

-# The "tr" command
+# The `tr` command

-Notes taken on this video by LearnLinuxTV: https://youtu.be/4qP5xA_epXo
+These are notes on [this video](https://youtu.be/4qP5xA_epXo), documentation, and the Internet.

 [***Table of Contents***](/README.md)

-`tr` - translate or delete characters.
+`tr` - translate or delete characters, *transliterate* characters.
+Transliteration is the process of changing characters from one alphabet to another.

 The `tr` command is mostly used with other commands.
 For example: